ananthakrishnan234/CineScope-Fullstack-App/README.md

 ## 📌 About

-CineScope lets users browse movies, view details, rate and review titles, and maintain a personal watchlist.
+CineScope let's users browse movies, view details, rate and review titles, and maintain a personal watchlist.
 It's built as a showcase of production-quality Spring Boot backend engineering paired with a modern React 19 frontend — the kind of thing that's easy to demo in an interview and easy to read in a code review.

 ### What makes this more than a typical CRUD demo
 - **JWT authentication with refresh tokens**, backed by Spring Security